-3 months before planting, prepare soil by adding mulch and pelletised poultry, or cow manure to the site.
-For pots a good premium potting mix combined with 20% of a good loam soil will be enough to start the tree.
+Three months before planting, prepare the soil by adding mulch and pelletised poultry or cow manure to the site.
+A good premium potting mix combined with 20% of a good loam soil will be enough for pots to start the tree.
 Ensure the soil pH is between 6.0 and 6.5 for best results.
 (Check this with a pH kit which can be purchased from most garden centres).

 Dig a hole twice the size of the nursery pot, do not tease the root system of potted plants.
 If planting in a large pot we suggest 50 cm minimum size.
 Do not put fertiliser in the hole.
 A closed handful of blood and bone fertiliser mixed into the bottom of the hole is fine.
 Plant the soil level in the nursery pot, level with your soil or potting mix and add a sprinkle of soil to cover the roots.

-The focus for the first 12-18 months is on building a strong frame work capable of bearing heavy crops.
+The first 12-18 months focus on building a strong framework capable of bearing heavy crops.
 A good complete fertiliser or composted manure is ideal.
-Give the tree a closed handful of fertiliser every 3- 4 weeks applied in a band from 30cm from the base of the tree out to the drip line of the tree.
-Do not apply fertiliser against the base of the tree as this may cause tree death.
-An edition of trace element fertiliser twice a year is important also.
+Give the tree a closed handful of fertiliser every 3- 4 weeks, applied in a band from 30cm from the tree’s base to the tree’s drip line.
+Do not apply fertiliser against the base of the tree, as this may cause tree death.
+An addition of trace elements twice a year is also important.

 Fertilising bearing trees

-From winter in year two from planting the focus now shifts back to fruit production.
-Avoid fertilising during flowering and early fruit set with fertilisers high in Nitrogen (N), no higher than 12% is ideal.
-A good balanced fertiliser with high potassium (K) above 12% is ideal.
+From winter in year two from planting, the focus is now on fruit production.
+Avoid fertilising during flowering and early fruit set with fertilisers high in Nitrogen (N); no higher than 12% is ideal.
+A well-balanced fertiliser with high potassium (K) above 12% is ideal.

-A good moist soil is very important from first bud development through until all fruit is harvested.
+Good moist soil is important from first bud development until all fruit is harvested.

 Use your hand to determine the moisture level of the soil and water when the top 5cms of soil is dry.